Skip to main content

 8. OFFICIAL GAZETTE OF QUEBEC, November 21, 1964incorporation: “Café des Artistes (Montréal) inc.”.

-Details to be added upon validation: volume / issue / part / page / exact corporate name / directors (if published).
+Details to add once validated: volume / issue / part / page / exact corporate name form / directors (if published).

-Details to be added upon validation: volume / issue / part / page / exact wording / stated reason (if published).
+Details to add once validated: volume / issue / part / page / exact wording / reason given (if published).

 MCPA use: marker of decline / corporate transition.

-10. OFFICIAL GAZETTE OF QUEBEC, December 18, 1971acceptance of surrender (charter formally surrendered).
+10. OFFICIAL GAZETTE OF QUEBEC, December 18, 1971acceptance of abandonment (charter abandonment ratified).

-Details to be added upon validation: volume / issue / part / page / exact wording of the decision.
+Details to add once validated: volume / issue / part / page / exact mention of the decision.

-MCPA use: systematic review of society pages, cultural announcements, photo captions and “after-show” columns to establish a dated inventory of receptions, openings, exhibitions and vernissages associated with the Café (and, where applicable, the “L’Aiglon” room).
+MCPA use: review of society columns, cultural announcements, photo captions and “after-show” chronicles in order to establish a dated inventory of the receptions, openings, vernissages and exhibitions associated with the Café (and, if applicable, the “L’Aiglon” room).

 12. LA PRESSE (BAnQ numérique), July 9, 1983, André Robert, “Que sont devenus les moteurs de nos nuits d’antan ?”.

-Description: retrospective article on major Montreal nightlife venues of previous decades; explicit mention of the Café des Artistes as a gathering place for artistic and media circles; identification of Ghislaine Tellier as owner and reference to the sale of the establishment to Henri Hudson, who later operated Le Bon Trou du Cru.
+Reference: retrospective article on major Montreal nightlife hotspots of previous decades; explicit mention of the Café des Artistes as a gathering place for artistic and media circles; identification of Ghislaine Tellier as owner and reference to the sale of the establishment to Henri Hudson, who then operated it under the name Le Bon Trou du Cru.

 13. LE PETIT JOURNAL (BAnQ numérique), July 11, 1971, Sunday edition — illustrated article devoted to Montreal nightlife.

-Description: the article explicitly identifies Gilles Archambault as the creator of the nightclub Le Crash, and places him among the figures associated with the emergence of the modern nightclub in Montreal at the turn of the 1960s–1970s.
+Reference: the article explicitly identifies Gilles Archambault as the creator of the Le Crash discotheque, and places him among the figures associated with the emergence of the modern discotheque in Montreal at the turn of the 1960s–1970s.

 Loading